yuana97/code-snippets/conduit-backend-node/README.md

 This covers unit testing our API with Postman.
 You should see at this point that our auth API is up and running, and make sure to debug if it's not.

 ## Profile + articles apis <a name="articles"></a>
-We want to add a public route for viewing profiles, as well as routes to CRUD articles.
+We want to add a public route for viewing profiles, as well as routes to CRUD (create read update delete) articles.

 **Profile**
 1. add a method to models/User.js for returning a user's public profile https://pastebin.com/w05XqLE2